lupyuen/lupyuen.github.io/src/wasm.md

 What if we...

-1. Compile the __uLisp Interpreter [(from the last article)](https://lupyuen.github.io/articles/lisp) to WebAssembly__...
+1. Compile the __uLisp Interpreter [(from the previous article)](https://lupyuen.github.io/articles/lisp) to WebAssembly__...

 1. Use the WebAssembly version of uLisp to __simulate BL602 in a Web Browser__...

-    (Including GPIO, I2C, SPI, Display Controller, Touch Controller, LoRaWAN...
+    (Including GPIO, I2C, SPI, Display Controller, Touch Controller, LVGL, LoRa...
 [Similar to this](https://lupyuen.github.io/pinetime-rust-mynewt/articles/simulator))

 1. Integrate the __BL602 Simulator with Blockly__...

-1. To allow embedded developers to __preview their BL602 Blockly Apps in the Web Browser__?
+1. So that Embedded Developers may __preview their Blockly uLisp Apps in the Web Browser__?

-Today we shall build a __Simulator for the BL602 RISC-V SoC__ that runs in a Web Browser.
-And we'll use it to __preview Blockly uLisp Apps in the browser__!
+Today we shall build a simulator for the [__BL602 RISC-V + WiFi SoC__](https://lupyuen.github.io/articles/pinecone) that will run Blockly uLisp Apps in a Web Browser.

+(No BL602 hardware needed!)

 - [__Watch the BL602 Simulator demo on YouTube__](https://youtu.be/Ag2CERd1OzQ)